A CONMAN who cheated his unknowing victims out of thousands of pounds through an internet scam is being sought by police.

 When they make contact with ‘the seller’ via email, he exchanges numbers with them and talks them through the non-existent goods, which can range from second-hand juke boxes and bicycles to caravans and luxury cars.

-Anyone with any information about Stephen Reynolds’ whereabouts should call the economic crime unit on 101 or Crimestoppers on 0800 555 111.
+Anyone with any information about Stephen Reynolds’ whereabouts should call the economic crime unit at West Midlands Police on 101 or Crimestoppers on 0800 555 111.